AndrewMicallef/enbody/readme.md

 **2020 - 06 - 16**

+from discord this morning

-Max comments + Moonfly
+`Max` comments

-> @AndrewMicallef you can avoid all the separate textures by clearing and then adding your forces per-particle into a single acceleration texture, then adding that to the velocity and velocity to the position as normal
+> @AndrewMicallef you can avoid all the separate textures by clearing and then
+> adding your forces per-particle into a single acceleration texture, then
+> adding that to the velocity and velocity to the position as normal

-> i'd recommend your interaction matrix be normalised -1, 0, 1 rather than have 0.5 normalised but i guess it's a matter of semantics
+> i'd recommend your interaction matrix be normalised -1, 0, 1 rather than have
+> 0.5 normalised but i guess it's a matter of semantics

+`Moonfly` adds:
 > By extension, half of the floating-point numbers are in the interval [-1,1]

+`Max` continues
-> i recommend having an image for each type of particle btw, not each separate particle, but i think you get this already
+> i recommend having an image for each type of particle btw, not each separate
+> particle, but i think you get this already

+* looking at update then render cycles in turn